We Have Retired

 As briefly touched upon above, all was not a bed or roses (lilies).
 There were some really tough years, years that reminded us that we were getting too involved with the business and putting God on the back burner.
 We were being selfish with our gift of time for Him, the same gift of time that so many gave freely to us.
 It all held together though and we survived.
 Early on, my mother, who was a banker, told us we should have a meeting with their SCORE Business mentor.
 At that meeting we were told that the two largest businesses failures were #1 Nurseries, and #2 Mail Order.
 Bingo, two strikes and we had not even seen year three yet.
 Again, feeling this was the direction we were to take, we continued to step out in faith.

 So, here we are today, now 45 years later.
 Some will be wondering, will the new owners make any changes or will they be just like Bob & Dianna?
-In answer to that question, there will not be a new owner, for a reason.
+In answer to that question, we are not seeking a new owner, for a reason.
 From St. Thomas Aquinas, “to those who have faith, no explanation is necessary, to those without faith, no explanation is possible”.

 Through a number of what we can only consider minor miraculous events in the life of B & D Lilies, there was so often that we could see it was the Hand of God that kept us alive and viable.
 Like all of the persons mentioned above, none knew us from Adam in the beginning, none owed us anything, but all welcomed us as part of their family and it was not simple chance that brought our lives together.
 Other events, too many to mention, did nothing but further strengthen and confirm our belief that God was indeed watching over us.
 We knew we were where He willed us to be.
 We firmly believe that B & D Lilies was a gift from God, there is no other explanation as it was nothing we did on our own, we were simply stewards of a gift, a gift we did our best to honor The Giver.
-As such, we feel it would not be right to sell that gift, but to now give it back to the Divine Giver of Gifts with our prayerful thanks.
-It is up to Him to decide the next step, He will decide who, if anyone, will pick up where we left off.
+Should someone show up, we will consider them, but they will have to be of the same mindset and nature as Dianna and I. It is up to Him to decide the next step, He will decide who, if anyone, will pick up where we left off.
 Thine will be done.

 His greatest gift with the nursery was that He gave us the opportunity to always be there for our children.
 During their school years, no event was ever missed.
 We simply took the time needed and then worked extra hard to catch up again.
 It allowed for Dianna and I to spend most of our now 53 years of marriage working side by side with a common goal.
 We have had people ask “how on earth do you stand being with each other all the time”.
 It is simple, we don't just love each other, we are truly IN love with each other, a gift that is rare in these times of throw-away relationships.
 Together, we have truly become “one” as God so ordained.